Skip to Content

 Jane Austen’s popular books and films

-I’ve enjoyed seeing Colin Firth as Mr Darcy emerge dripping from the lake and sung along to the Bollywood version of Bride and Prejudice.
+I’ve enjoyed seeing Colin Firth as Mr Darcy emerge dripping from the lake.
+I have sung along to the Bollywood version of Bride and Prejudice.
 At the end of the day we’re all fascinated by love, power and money aren’t we?

 Jane Austen’s tomb in Winchester Cathedral